-- 4.2.50 The wildlife function of the waterways is also vital.
+- 4.2.50 The wildlife function of the watercourses is also vital.
 There is also a clear relationship between this policy and EN12 on Biodiversity and the Green Network, as the main watercourses are identified as green links within that policy, vital for wildlife movement.
-In order to enhance this biodiversity role, development should be set back from the bank where possible and appropriate.
+In order to enhance this biodiversity role, development should be set at least ten metres back from the bank where possible and appropriate.
 In this case, development refers to buildings, fences and walls as well as laying of non-permeable surfaces.
 Ideally, unless direct access to or along the waterside is of particular significance on a site, a buffer should be maintained as a natural or semi-natural habitat free from built development, parking areas, private gardens and formal landscaping.
 Additionally, where a watercourse runs through a proposed development, a buffer shall be provided on both banks.
 There should be a long term landscape and ecological management plan for this buffer. - 4.2.51 Where barriers to fish are present in a watercourse adjacent to development proposals, the design should include measures to allow for the natural movement of fish within the watercourse. - 4.2.52 The Council has also produced a Thames Parks Plan, which seeks to physically link the significant areas of public park along the Thames in Reading, and increase the number and range of people using the parks.
-It takes each of the eight parks in turn and makes recommendations, as well as suggesting measures to deal with cross-cutting issues such as access. - 4.2.53 There are also a number of other plans and strategies that relate to the waterways and land around them.
+It takes each of the eight parks in turn and makes recommendations, as well as suggesting measures to deal with cross-cutting issues such as access.
+There are particular opportunities for enhancing watercourses adjacent to parks for wildlife and people. - 4.2.53 There are also a number of other plans and strategies that relate to the watercourses and land around them.
 The Thames Valley National Landscape Character Area profile (Natural England)44 identifies priorities for enhancement of the landscape.
 The Thames River Basin Management Plan (Environment Agency)45 seeks to achieve the protection, improvement and sustainable use of the water environment in the Thames basin, and includes a number of objectives.
 Meanwhile, the Thames Waterway Plan (River Thames Alliance)46 deals with the use of the river and seeks to achieve a healthy growth in its use for communities, wildlife, leisure and business.
 This document is in the process of being reviewed.
-In addition, the Environment Agency will also consider proposals affecting watercourses under separate legislation.
-Development within 8 metres of the riverbank will require the prior consent of the Environment Agency under the Thames Region Land Drainage Byelaws47.
+In addition, the Environment Agency must be consulted for any proposals affecting watercourses under separate legislation.
+Development within 8 metres of the top of a riverbank will require the prior consent of the Environment Agency under the Environmental Permitting Regulations 201647.